 During the pandemic, many universities and colleges moved to online learning, introducing more people to this type of studying.
-The National Center for Education Statistics (NCES) reports that in fall 2020, 75% of students in undergraduate programs in the US were taking at least one online course, while 44% were enrolled exclusively in online courses.
+The National Center for Education Statistics (NCES) reports that in the fall of 2020, 75% of students in undergraduate programs in the US were taking at least one online course, while 44% were enrolled exclusively in online courses.
 In many cases, students who had not previously experienced online learning were suddenly given no option but to try it.
 Many students quickly recognized the benefits this style of studying offers.

 Quality of education